1And he went into the synagogue again and a man was there with a shriveled hand.

 26And if the Adversary has risen up against himself and is divided, he is not able to stand, but his end has come.

-27Furthermore, no one is able to enter into the house of the strong man and plunder his goods unless he first binds the strong man.
-And then he can plunder his house.
+27But no one is able to enter into the house of the strong man and plunder his property unless he first ties up the strong man, and then he can plunder his house.

-28“Truly I say to you, all of people’s sins will be forgiven, and whatever defaming talk with which they defame,
+28“Truly I say to you, people will be forgiven all their sins, and whatever defaming words they speak,

-29but whoever defames the Holy Spirit will never be forgiven, but is guilty of an Age-abiding sin”—
+29but whoever defames the Holy Spirit will never be forgiven, but is guilty of an everlasting sin”—

 30because they were saying, “He has an unclean spirit.”

-31And his mother and his brothers arrive and, standing outside, they sent to him, calling him.
+31And his mother and his brothers arrived and, standing outside, they sent word to him, calling for him.

-32And a multitude was sitting around him, and they say to him, “Look!, your mother and your brothers are outside looking for you.”
+32And a crowd was sitting around him, and they said to him, “Look!
+Your mother and your brothers are outside looking for you.”

-33And he, answering them, says, “Who are my mother and my brothers?”
+33And answering them, he said, “Who are my mother and my brothers?”

-34And looking around on those who were sitting around him, he says, “Behold, my mother and my brothers!
+34And looking around at those who were sitting in a circle around him, he said, “Look!
+Here are my mother and my brothers!

-35For whoever does the will of God, that one is my brother, and sister, and mother.”
+35For whoever does the will of God, that person is my brother, and sister, and mother.”